kokimame/joytan/README.md

 </center>

 Joytan is a free, small cross-platform desktop app that facilitates the process of making audio/textbooks.
-Joytan comes with some powerful features which are specially designed to be useful for language learners.
+It comes with some powerful features which are specially designed to be useful for language learners.
-Convert CSV files to your original audio/textbooks with Joytan!

 Key features include:
 - **Creating MP3 audiobooks with your best-loved songs and sound effects**